feb-uni-sofia/text-analytics-workshop-2019/README.md

 3. Download and install [PyCharm](https://www.jetbrains.com/pycharm/download/).
 When prompted to import setting, choose to not import anything.
 When prompted to enter a licence key, choose _evaluate_.

 4. Start PyCharm.
-Click on "Checkout from version control", then select git and then paste this github repository's address.
+Click on "Checkout from version control", then select git and then paste this github repository's address: "git@github.com:feb-uni-sofia/text-analytics-workshop-2019.git" (without the quotation marks).
 Choose a local directory where you want to download the files and click "clone".

 5. Wait until the source files are downloaded and PyCharm loads the project (it may take some time).